Verona

 Where to stay

 Where you sleep is part of the slow strategy.
 To experience the lived-in city, base yourself in Veronetta, the university district on the left bank, where B&Bs and guesthouses sit among cheaper trattorie and far fewer tourists (verify options).
-For a hinterland night that fits the destination, the agriturismi and wine estates in the Valpolicella let you sleep among the vines and tour a working fruttaio in the morning — the single best antidote to the centre's crush.
-Central historic options exist — Hotel Gabbia d'Oro is a small historic luxury hotel in the centre, and Albergo Aurora is a long-standing independent on Piazza Erbe (verify current operation) — but they sit in the busiest, priciest quarter.
-In the opera season especially, basing yourself in Veronetta or out in the Valpolicella both saves money and actively redistributes your impact away from the overloaded core.
+For a hinterland night that fits the destination, the agriturismi and wine estates of the Valpolicella let you sleep among the vines and tour a working fruttaio in the morning.
+No better antidote to the centre's crush exists.
+Central historic options remain: Hotel Gabbia d'Oro is a small historic luxury hotel in the centre, and Albergo Aurora is a long-standing independent on Piazza Erbe (verify current operation), but both sit in the busiest, priciest quarter.
+In the opera season especially, basing yourself in Veronetta or out in the Valpolicella saves money and moves your impact away from the overloaded core.

 What to eat

 Verona's table is built on its wines.
-Learn Amarone della Valpolicella DOCG and the lighter Valpolicella and Ripasso reds, the white Soave DOC, and the sweet Recioto.
+Learn Amarone della Valpolicella DOCG first, then the lighter Valpolicella and Ripasso reds; add the white Soave DOC and the sweet Recioto.
 The signature dishes follow: risotto all'Amarone, cooked with the great red, and risotto al tastasal; bigoli, the thick local pasta, with duck or anchovy ragù.
-Pastissada de caval is the traditional Veronese horse-meat stew — flag it as traditional and entirely optional.
-The cheese to ask for is Monte Veronese DOP from the Lessinia plateau; the Christmas cake is pandoro, born in Verona; and the Lessinia hills give honey and chestnuts.
-Eat in Veronetta or out in the wine villages rather than in the Arena-side tourist traps, and pair a real Valpolicella with a plate the city actually eats — the slow lesson is that the wine and the food belong to the hills, not the souvenir stalls.
+Pastissada de caval is the traditional Veronese horse-meat stew, flagged here as traditional and entirely optional.
+Ask for Monte Veronese DOP, the cheese of the Lessinia plateau.
+Pandoro, the Christmas cake, was born in Verona, and the Lessinia hills add honey and chestnuts.
+Eat in Veronetta or out in the wine villages, not in the Arena-side tourist traps, and pair a real Valpolicella with a plate the city actually eats.
+The slow lesson: the wine and the food belong to the hills, not the souvenir stalls.

 What to do

 Cross the Ponte Pietra to the left bank and climb to Castel San Pietro for the city panorama at golden hour.
 Explore Veronetta, the university quarter, with its cheaper trattorie and far fewer crowds.
-Walk out to the Romanesque Basilica di San Zeno Maggiore on the western edge — the Mantegna altarpiece and the famous bronze doors — much calmer than the centre.
-The Castelvecchio museum repays an unhurried visit.
+Walk out to the Romanesque Basilica di San Zeno Maggiore on the western edge, much calmer than the centre, for the Mantegna altarpiece and the famous bronze doors.
+The Castelvecchio museum repays a slow visit.
 Give a full day to the Valpolicella for an Amarone cellar visit and a look at the drying-loft (fruttaio) craft that defines the wine.
 The Giardino Giusti, a Renaissance garden, is a quiet refuge.
-And treat the Roman Arena as architecture by day — admire the structure rather than queueing for the obvious — and skip the manufactured "Juliet's balcony" entirely, or pass it without adding to its defacement.
+And treat the Roman Arena as architecture by day.
+Admire the structure, skip the queue for the obvious, and pass the manufactured "Juliet's balcony" without adding to its defacement, or give it a miss entirely.

 Respect